 However, it’s important to remember that there are also many advantages to working with a publisher.
 In addition to taking care of all the details for you, they will provide expert advice on every step in the process.
 They have the knowledge and experience that comes from publishing hundreds of books and helping thousands of authors achieve their goals.

 Working with a publisher means working with someone who genuinely cares about your book and its success.
-They’ll help you choose the best print option for your needs, edit your manuscript or provide professional editing services, and then design an eye-catching cover that will attract readers.
-Partnering with someone who has experience in the industry will ensure your book reaches its full potential as an engaging read for readers everywhere.
+They’ll help you choose the best print option for your needs, edit your manuscript or provide professional editing services with a managing editor, and then design an eye-catching cover that will attract readers.
+Partnering with someone with publishing industry experience will ensure your book reaches its full potential as an engaging read for readers everywhere.

-But these possibilities are only available if you retain your rights, and you can only do this if you’re working with a publisher.
-What does a publisher do?
+But these possibilities are only available if you retain your rights, and you can only do this if you’re working with a publishing house.
 Traditional publishers will also negotiate foreign translation rights for hardcover books in some cases, as well as audio and eBook rights.

 These are all great opportunities for additional revenue streams that can bolster a lifetime career and support authors who want to continue writing.
 Traditional publishing companies also have specific departments dedicated to negotiating these types of deals.
 If you opt to self-publish, the responsibility of these negotiations falls on you and your literary agent.